Sustainability

 To continuously raise the level of occupational safety and health in workplaces, we encourage companies in the NGK Group to acquire international certification for occupational safety and health management systems.

-In 2017, our Nagoya Site received the first ISO 45001 private certification in Japan.
+In 2017, NGK’s Nagoya Site received the first ISO 45001 private certification in Japan.
 In 2018, all other NGK sites and plants in Japan received ISO 45001 certification and JIS Q 45100 certification.
-As of June 2021, all 26 manufacturing Group companies in Japan and overseas have completed the acquisition of ISO 45001.

-Acquisition of Management System Certification
+Acquisition of Occupational Safety and Health Management System Certification

 Safety and Health Training